 If you were pulled over on suspicion of driving under the influence of alcohol (DUI) in the State of Florida, then you will most likely have been asked to take a breath test by a police officer.
 Breath tests are also known as a breathalyzer, and it analyzes the molecules in your mouth for alcohol to determine your blood alcohol content (BAC) level.

 It is common for drivers to refuse to consent to a breath test, but the refusal to submit might be used against you to prove guilt in court later, even if you were not actually intoxicated.
-In this case, you will need to hire a skilled criminal defense lawyer to help you battle these charges and protect your legal rights in North Port.
+In this case, you will need to hire a skilled North Port criminal defense lawyer to help you battle these charges and protect your legal rights in North Port.

 The Law Place has over seventy-five years of experience when it comes to fighting driving under the influence of alcohol (DUI) charges and protecting driving licenses all over the State of Florida.
 Our law firm has managed hundreds of cases like yours, and we have helped many clients that have faced unfair charges.